thibaut-neoledge/azure-docs.fr-fr/articles/remoteapp/remoteapp-onedrive.md

 <properties
-   pageTitle="Utilisation de OneDrive Entreprise et d’Azure RemoteApp | Microsoft Azure" description="Utilisation de OneDrive Entreprise avec Azure RemoteApp." services="remoteapp" documentationCenter="" authors="pavithir"
+   pageTitle="Using OneDrive for Business and Azure RemoteApp | Microsoft Azure" description="Using OneDrive for Business with Azure RemoteApp." services="remoteapp" documentationCenter="" authors="pavithir"